 }

-Once you apply Migration you will get 2 database tables created with different names (due to [Table("Name")]
+Once we apply Entity Framework Core Migration then 2 database tables will be created due to [Table("Name")]

 See the below image which shows the snapshot of these 2 database tables.